 - How to Manage and Control Asbestos in the Workplace

 The Australian Work Health and Safety Strategy 2012–2022 has identified the construction industry as a priority due to the high number and rate of work-related fatalities and serious injuries.

 For a number of years, construction has consistently been among the top few industries with the highest number of serious claims.
 Since 2006–07, it has had the fifth highest incidence rate of serious claims of all industries.

 - The Strategy aims to reduce the incidence of serious injury by at least 30% nationwide by 2022, and reduce the number of work-related fatalities due to injury by at least 20%.
-The transport industry will play a critical role in meeting these targets.
+The construction industry will play a critical role in meeting these targets.

-Since the Strategy launched, Safe Work Australia and all jurisdictions have been working collaboratively with the industry, unions, relevant organisations and the community to reduce traumatic injury fatalities and injuries in the transport industry.
+Since the Strategy launched, Safe Work Australia and all jurisdictions have been working collaboratively with the industry, unions, relevant organisations and the community to reduce traumatic injury fatalities and injuries in the construction industry.